Zelenskyy plans to meet Xi Jinping after China offers Russia peace plan - ExBulletin

 Zelenskyy plans to meet Xi Jinping after China offers Russia peace plan

-President Zelenskyy says he wants to meet his Chinese counterpart, Xi Jinping, to discuss Beijing’s proposals for a peace plan with Russia.
+As his country’s bitter war with Russia reached the one-year mark, Ukrainian President Volodymyr Zelenskyy said he wanted to meet his Chinese counterpart, Xi Jinping, to discuss Beijing’s proposals to end the conflict.

-A meeting would be beneficial for our countries and global security, the Ukrainian President said Friday on the first anniversary of the Russian invasion.
+China historically respects our territorial integrity, so it should do everything to get Russia out of the territory of Ukraine, Zelenskyy said at a press conference on Friday.

-humanitarian corridors and prevent attacks on civilian populations.
-February 24, 2023 / 12:03 PM / AP Ukrainian President Volodymyr Zelenskyy lends qualified support to some of China’s new statements on the war in his country, saying that the interest of Beijing is “not bad”.
-Fox News Flash headlines are here.
+He said he planned to meet Xi and believed it would benefit our countries and global security.

 |